-When reselling your home, you can “get back” the transfer tax.
-The rule is that transfer tax should only be paid on the added value of the home if the home gets a new owner within 6 months.
+When reselling your home, you can use the transfer tax ‘get back’.
+The rule is that only transfer tax must be paid on the capital gain of the property if the property gets a new owner within 6 months.

-Please note: you must agree on who is entitled to this “benefit” in the purchase contract.
-In most cases it is agreed that the benefit will be credited to the seller.
+Please note that who is entitled to this ‘benefit’ must you agree in the purchase contract.
+In most cases, it is agreed that the benefit accrues to the seller.

-What this looks like in practice is explained on the basis of an example:
+What this looks like in practice is explained with the help of an example: